5.

 4. calculation: velocity triangle parameters for rh

-The symbol descriptions are shown in Appendix 2.
+The calculation is carried out in Appendix 2.

 References